Journal

 At more than 150-years-old, the cottage was cold and draughty, especially in winter.
 A key focus of the design was to improve the building’s thermal performance so that Lee and Gerry could live comfortably all year round.

 The decision was made early in the detailed design stage to engage with an experienced builder who could contribute their expertise.
-Passivhaus contractors, Coldwells Build were “an essential part of the design team,” said Craig and were trusted to take up the mantle to deliver a warm, sustainable home.
+Passivhaus contractors, Coldwells Build were “an essential part of the design team” said Craig and were trusted to take up the mantle to deliver a warm, sustainable home.

 Coldwells Build stripped the interior, then wrapped an air barrier and a continuous layer of insulation around the building's shell, including the walls, roof and floors.
 Like a giant thermal sleeping bag, it helped limit heat loss and improved the cottage’s energy efficiency.